-We have also applied the proposed quality measure for 3D face model to select high-quality frames that are used to build a consolidated 3D face model for a video clip.
-Figure 13 (a) shows two examples where the consolidated 3D models using frame selection with SSIM quality measure (see Sec.
-IV) gets better retrieval ranks than using all frames.
-Although, a single value, e.g., the SSIM based quality measure, may not always be reliable to describe the quality of a face image (see Fig. 13 (b)), we still find that frame selection slightly improves the identification accuracy of the consolidated 3D face models at low ranks (see Table V).
+value, e.g., the SSIM based quality measure, may not always be reliable to describe the quality of a face image (see Fig. 14 (b)), frame selection still slightly improves the identification accuracy of the consolidated 3D face models at low ranks (see Table V).